 - Dynamic learning experiences: Go from open classrooms where users can access all the material at once to pre-defined learning paths where you dictate how the content is consumed.
 Manage how you feed your content to increase knowledge retention.

-- Self-paced labs: Learners can access a virtual machine instance of your software on their browsers —no downloads, no installs.
+- Self-paced labs: Learners can access a virtual machine instance of your customer training platform on their browsers —no downloads, no installs.
 They get hands-on experience using your tech, without compromising real data or breaking stuff.

 - Generate extra revenue: Sell subscription-based trainings through a simple e-commerce platform.